kstseng/kkbox-data-game-17.06/README.md

 ### How to run program

-1. Make a folder named `data`.
-2. Download and unzip the data, and put it into folder `data`.
+1. Download and unzip the data, and put it into folder `data`.
-3. Execute `run.R`.
+2. Execute `run.R`.